bobbingwide/oik/README.md

 10. oik options - Buttons

 ## Upgrade Notice
-# 4.8.2
+# 4.9.0
-Adds missing blocks.
-Update for a fix in oik-navi pagination logic.
+Update for an improved Contact form with user definable fields.

 ## Changelog
-# 4.8.2
+# 4.9.0
-* Fixed: Deliver build files for separately delivered blocks. #202
-* Fixed: Cater for invalid bwscidn query parm values passed by bots #168
+* Changed: Update Contact form to support user defined fields #207
+* Changed: Update shared library files #207
+* Added: Add oik/contact-field block #207
+* Added: Added [bw_contact_field] shortcode #207
 * Tested: With WordPress 6.0.1 and WordPress Multi Site
 * Tested: With PHP 8.0
 * Tested: With PHPUnit 9
-* Tested: With Gutenberg 13.9.0
+* Tested: With Gutenberg 14.0.2

 ## Further reading
 If you want to read more about the oik plugins then please visit the